 Use case: manual wheelchair with assistance — two-step entry

-You have a raised threshold at an interior or exterior doorway — typically 3–8 cm (1–3 inches).
-A full ramp is too large.
-You need a compact, portable threshold ramp that bridges the gap for a wheelchair, walker or mobility scooter.
+You have a raised threshold at an interior or exterior doorway — typically 3–8 cm (1–3 in).
+This may be at a balcony door, a bathroom entrance, a patio doorway, or a low step between rooms.
+A full-size ramp is too large and impractical.
+You need a compact, portable threshold ramp that bridges the gap from both sides — entry and exit — for a wheelchair, rollator, walking frame or mobility scooter.

 Practical MIOR Indication